Great Empires of Central Asia, Part 1: Primeval Beginnings

 In stark contrast to the Bedouins of Arabia, Amazigh men wore veils, while their women went barefaced — a fact that would earn the Amazigh mockery as an “effeminate” group, despite their military prowess.
 Amazigh women also wore distinctive tattoos on their faces and hands — elaborate networks of symbols, rich with meaning.

 Since prehistoric times, these people had led vast caravans across the Sahara, trading with people along the northwest African coast, and perhaps as far east as the Nile Delta.
-They were known for their sharp swords and elaborate jewelry, and for their fine flutes and drums, which they played with legendary expertise.

 And in the empty expanse of the desert, they had only one way to navigate: by the stars, which became their trusted friends.
 Long before the first Egyptian pharaohs raised the first sun-temples, the ancestors of the Imazighen carved their knowledge of the heavens in solid rock.